LandOfTheRair/landoftherair.github.io/_docs/getting-started/default-macros.md

 ## UI Interaction Macros

-UI interaction macros come in a lot of forms, mostly they're for moving things around, like belt to sack, equipment to ground, etc. There are a lot of them.
+UI interaction macros come in a lot of forms, mostly they're for moving things around, like belt to sack, equipment to ground, etc. There are a lot of them, including these commonly used ones:

 Macro | Syntax | Description
 ----- | ------ | -----------